smallwat3r/shhh-cli/README.md

 ![shhh-cli](https://i.imgur.com/zGF2015.gif)

-## Use shhh-cli with your own instance of Shhh?
+## How to use it with your own instance of Shhh?

 shhh-cli interacts by default with the official Shhh server.
 If you've set-up your own Shhh server, and want to create secrets from